Vita-Min Nourishing Herbal Tea with Red Clover, Red Raspberry Leaf, Nettle, Oatstraw, Horsetail, and Mint

 Vita-Min is our best-selling once-a-day 'herbal multivitamin' in fully absorbable tea form.
-These beautifully grown and wildcrafted herbs bring deep nutrition and re-mineralization into the body, one sip at a time.
-This tea blend combines hormone-loving red clover, uterus-tonifying red raspberry, iron-laden nettle, soothing oatstraw, silica-packed horsetail, and refreshing mint.*
+These beautifully grown herbs bring deep nutrition and re-mineralization into the body, one sip at a time.
+This tea blend combines hormone-loving red clover (Trifolium pratense), uterus-tonifying red raspberry (Rubus idaeus), iron-laden nettle (Urtica dioica), soothing oatstraw (Avena sativa), silica-packed horsetail (Equisetum spp.), and refreshing mint (Mentha piperita).*

-Our Vita-Min formula brings the vitamins, minerals, and nutrients found to be valuable in plants into one bioavailable blend and is the perfect combination to make into herbal infusions.
+Our Vita-Min formula harnesses the vitamins, minerals, and nutrients found to be valuable in plants into one bioavailable blend and is the perfect combination to make into herbal teas or infusions.

-For years, customers have been lovingly requesting a nutrient-dense pregnancy tea.
+For years, customers have been lovingly requesting a pregnancy tea swimming in nutrients.
 This is our humble offering to you!
 Vita-Min is perfectly appropriate for those in pre-pregnancy, pregnancy, post-partum, and nursing times, and is also a perfectly appropriate addition for anyone else.